IntelliJ IDEA 2024.3 Help

 4. Session clients.

-For more information about the session managing options and toolbar controls, refer to Services tool window controls.
+For more information about the session managing options and toolbar controls, refer to the Services tool window topic.

 If you close IntelliJ IDEA and open it again, all your sessions will be available in the Services tool window, but they will be empty.